nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Complete time: Windows API to the rescue

 Here, complete time refers to time including seconds.
 Normally, when you press NVDA+F12, NVDA excludes seconds when announcing time.
-All that is needed to announce seconds is to change the format argument for kernel32.dll's GetTimeFormat function.
+All that is needed to announce seconds is to change the format argument for kernel32.dll's GetTimeFormatEx (formerly GetTimeFormat) function.
 With this change, NVDA can announce time including seconds, but in order to use it, you need to assign a command to this feature (some app module commands are not assigned by default).

 ### Setting alarms